kininge/devwrite/README.md

 ---

 ## 🧠 Why This Project?
-This is more than a portfolio piece.
-DevWrite reflects full-stack engineering depth, system design understanding, frontend polish, and real-time programming expertise — all of which matter for Tier A tech roles.
+This project reflects the kind of technical depth, architecture thinking, and end-to-end problem-solving expected at top-tier engineering roles.
+While it’s personally fulfilling and user-facing, it’s also strategically built to strengthen candidacy for Tier A tech companies by demonstrating real-time collaboration, system design, and full-stack capability in action.

 ---